-Slack Jolts to $21 Billion Valuation In Direct Listing Debut After Shunning IPO
+Slack Stock Price Soars In Direct Listing Debut, as Valuation Hits $21 Billion

 A parade of initial public offerings from Silicon Valley this year have garnered mixed receptions from investors.
 Slack Technologies Inc. took a different route on Thursday, and saw its shares soar as it went public without an IPO.

 Slack opened at $38.50 on the New York Stock Exchange Thursday, well above the reference price of $26 that was set for the shares.
-The stock climbed as high as $42 apiece, giving the company a market value of more than $21 billion.
+The stock traded at $40.60 at 2:48 p.m. in New York, giving the company a market value of $20.6 billion.
 The fully diluted valuation is even higher.

 That’s a huge increase from Slack’s last private funding round in August, which valued the company at $7.1 billion.
 Thursday’s debut makes Slack one of the most valuable technology companies to reach U.S. markets this year, following in the footsteps of Uber Technologies Inc. and Lyft Inc.